couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 ### getTaskList method

-Couchbase Lite doesn't suport the [ResultsChange](https://www.mongodb.com/docs/realm-sdks/kotlin/1.0.1/library-base/-realm%20-kotlin%20-s-d-k/io.realm.kotlin.notifications/-results-change/index.html) interfaces and pattern that Realm provides for tracking changes in a Realm.
-Instead Couchbase Lite has a QueryChange via the [LiveQuery](https://docs.couchbase.com/couchbase-lite/current/android/query-live.html#activating-a-live-query).
+Couchbase Lite doesn't support the [ResultsChange](https://www.mongodb.com/docs/realm-sdks/kotlin/1.0.1/library-base/-realm%20-kotlin%20-s-d-k/io.realm.kotlin.notifications/-results-change/index.html) pattern that Realm provides for tracking changes in a Realm.
+Instead Couchbase Lite has an API called [LiveQuery](https://docs.couchbase.com/couchbase-lite/current/android/query-live.html#activating-a-live-query)

-If any information in the query change, the query is ran again and the results presented.
+If any information in the query has changed, the query is ran again and the results presented.
 Couchbase Lite for Android with Kotlin specifically supports the Flow Co-Routine API for handling the [LiveQuery](https://docs.couchbase.com/couchbase-lite/current/android/query-live.html#activating-a-live-query) results which will return a [QueryChange](https://docs.couchbase.com/mobile/3.2.0/couchbase-lite-android/com/couchbase/lite/QueryChange.html) that allows you to manitpluate the results before returning them.

 Couchbase Lite has a different way of handing replication and security than the Atlas Device SDK [Subscription](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/sync/subscribe/#subscriptions-overview) API.
 Because of this, some of the code has been simplifed to handle when filtering out the current user tasks vs all tasks in the collection.

+> **NOTE**
-For a real world mobile app, you would want to look at Couchbase Capella App Services [channels](https://docs.couchbase.com/cloud/app-services/channels/channels.html) and [roles](https://docs.couchbase.com/cloud/app-services/user-management/create-app-role.html).
-The Replication Configuration also supports [filtering of channels](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-repl-chan) to limit the data that is replicated to the device.
+>For a real world mobile app, you would want to fully read the Couchbase Capella App Services [channels](https://docs.couchbase.com/cloud/app-services/channels/channels.html) and [roles](https://docs.couchbase.com/cloud/app-services/user-management/create-app-role.html) documentation to understand the security model it provides.
+>
+>The Couchbase Lite SDK [Replication Configuration](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-cfg-repl) API also supports [filtering of channels](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-repl-chan) to limit the data that is replicated to the device.
+>

 The getTaskList method was implemented using a LiveQuery as shown below: